andresrsimoneau/steamchartsanalysis/README.md

 VP Hubert Humphrey 1968 | 42% approval | 191 EC | LOST | PV margin -0.7 pp
 VP Kamala Harris 2024 | 41% approval | 226 EC | LOST | PV margin -1.3 pp
 ```
-which tells an entirely different story than the data we currently have
+which tells an entirely different story than the data we currently have... (don't have presidents drop out of the race and have the VP run? lol)